The how and why on React’s usage of linked list in Fiber to walk the component’s tree

 If you Google “React Fiber” today you’re going to see quite a lot articles in the search results.
 All of them, though, except for the notes by Andrew Clark are pretty high-level explanations.
 In this article, I’ll refer to this resource and provide an elaborate explanation for some particularly important concepts in Fiber.
 Once we’ve finished, you’ll have enough knowledge to understand the work loop representation from a very good talk by Lin Clark at ReactConf 2017.
 That’s the one talk you need to see.
 But it’ll make a lot more sense to you after you’ve spent a little time in the sources.

 I work as a developer advocate at ag-Grid.
-If you’re interested to learn about data grids or looking for the ultimate react data grid solution, give it a try with the guide “Get started with React grid in 5 minutes” or ask me questions.
+If you’re curious to learn about data grids or looking for the ultimate react data grid solution, give it a try with the guide “Get started with React grid in 5 minutes”.
+I’m happy to answer any questions you may have.
+And follow me to stay tuned!

 Setting the background